Niegil-Francis/Covid_App/README.md

 # Covid-19 Global Dashboard

+Amidst the unfortunate chaos of COVID-19 around the world, there has been an overload of information regarding the pandemic present online.
+With such massive amounts of data, it is crucial not only to identify and collect verified information, but to also structure it in a way that allows us to pick up worthy insights.
+In this context, data visualization is perfect for enabling quick and accurate comprehension of information, whilst providing the relevant insights into our current global situation.

-Covid-19 Global Dashboard provides an interactive visualization of the current spread of COVID-19 around the world.
-You can find an overview of both worldwide & country specific statistics.
+For this exact purpose, we have created a "Covid-19 Global Dashboard" that provides an interactive visualization of the current spread of COVID-19 around the world.
+Within this dashboard, you can find an overview of both worldwide & country specific statistics.

-The app is deployed using Heroku and is created with streamlit using altair, plotly and matplotlib for visualization.
+The dashboard is created with Streamlit using Altair, Plotly and Matplotlib for visualization and deployed using Heroku.

 The sources of the data used for this app are:
 1. [covid.ourworldindata.org](https://ourworldindata.org/coronavirus)